-An adjusted trial balance can reflect changes made to an unadjusted original trial balance.
-This is reflected by adding columns to the right side of the report.
-Two columns are added: one to show the change in debits and one for the change in credits.
-A new grand total is reported in new columns.
-Use an adjusted trial balance during your month-end closing period to follow what work has already been entered into the statements.
+An adjusted trial balance reflects changes made to your unadjusted original trial balance by adding columns to the right side of your report.
+One column shows the change in your debits, and the other shows the change in your credits to give you a new grand total.
+You can follow what work you’ve already entered into the statements with an adjusted trial balance during your month-end closing period.

-Another main element of a trial balance is the ease of information presentation.
-It is a location where all accounts are reported in a single place with all balances.
-This information is used to prepare the financial statements.
+Because trial balances report all accounts in a single place, complete with all balances, they’re a useful tool when preparing financial statements.
 Use a trial balance to check account balances and make sure all ending balances are reasonable and reported correctly.

 Limitations of a Trial Balance